 We accept digital submissions only, editorial and photography alike.
 We no longer accept manuscripts via regular mail, and we no longer publish images created from transparent film.
-In brief, please submit your manuscripts and photography inquiries via email to our managing editor, Russ Lumpkin (
+In brief, we consider only complete manuscripts.
+No story queries, please.
+Submit polished manuscripts via email to our editor, James R. Babb (

 We expect competent, vividly written prose—fact or fiction—that has high entertainment value for a very sophisticated audience.

 Manuscript length depends on subject.
 If you need 12,000 words to tell the tale, then do so.
 But if you can tell the story in 3,000 or even 1,500 words, then be kind to yourself, your readers, and our editors.
 We reject many manuscripts that are well written but just too long.
 And manuscript length has nothing to do with pay.
 Note that we do not consider previously published material.
 We do, however, occasionally run prepublication book excerpts.
 To get a feel for what Gray’s publishes, review several back issues.
 Note that we do not, as a rule, publish “how to” articles; this is the province of our regular columnists.

 Gray’s is published seven times a year, including four themed issues: the Fly Fishing Edition (March/April), the Upland Bird Hunting Edition (August), the Big Game Edition (September/October), and the Expeditions and Guides Annual (December).
 Because 90 percent of our readers are bird hunters, 85 percent are fly fishers, and 67 percent hunt big game, we’re always looking for good upland-bird-hunting, fly-fishing, and big-game manuscripts for these issues and throughout the year, but don’t confine yourself to these themes.
 Other subjects of interest include:

 • Foreign Adventures in exotic locales

 • Yarns—tall tales or true